tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 This guide will give instructions based on Ubuntu 20.04.

-To build follow this guide on setting up a dev environment you will need:
+To follow this guide on setting up a dev environment you will need:
  - A modern C++ compiler (gcc/clang)
  - [Ninja Build](https://ninja-build.org/)
  - [Conan](https://conan.io/downloads.html)